sg-developer-portal/doc-portal-publisher-guide/collaboration/teams-and-permissions.md

 For collaboration with regards to the documentation's contents on SHIP-HATS GitLab's repositories, see below.
 ### GitLab

-> You can use [SHIP-HATS GitLab](https://sgts.gitlab-dedicated.com/) private/internal repositories for host your documentations via personal and teams accounts.
+> You can use [SHIP-HATS GitLab](https://sgts.gitlab-dedicated.com/) private/internal repositories for hosting your documentation.

 - Any individual or group memebers with minimum `developer` level access to the repository would be able to publish/unpublish that documentation in the documentation portal.